matt-42/silicon/_blog/silicon-0-1.md

 Checkout [silicon/releases on
-GitHub](https://github.com/matt-42/silicon/releases) to try this first release and does not hesitate to send me some feedback or questions on the [discussion group] (https://groups.google.com/forum/#!forum/siliconframework)
+GitHub](https://github.com/matt-42/silicon/releases) to try this first release and do not hesitate to send your feedback or questions on the [discussion group] (https://groups.google.com/forum/#!forum/siliconframework)